 There are numerous functions and formulae in Excel that are very popular amongst equity analysts across the globe.

-There are many open source tools like Open Office Spread Sheet, which are also used for such analysis, but not as widely as Microsoft Excel.
+There are many open source tools like Open Office Spread Sheet, which are also used for such equity research analysis, but not as widely as Microsoft Excel.

-There are functions in this tool which create various charts and graphs depending on the analysis and enable researchers in presenting the findings in a pictorial manner.
+There are innumerable functions in this tool which create various charts and graphs depending on data analysis.
+The tool also enables the researchers to represent the analyzed data and patterns in a pictorial manner.

-It is a software suite used for data management and analysis by many companies and analysts.
+Developed by the SAS Institute in California, the Statistical Analysis System (SAS) is a software suite used for data management, business intelligence and predictive analysis by many companies and analysts.

 I hope this article helps you in doing equity research better in future using these tools.

-If you have any questions related to the content in this article, please feel free to write back and I will be happy to answer all your queries.
+If you have any questions related to the tools for equity research analysis discussed in this article, please feel free to write back and I will be happy to answer all your queries.